LeonardoCasarotto/PwTpsit/README.md

 <h2>Development Environment</h2>

 <p>First of all, we worked on a UNIX-based operating system to be able to use the POSIX standards in our project.
   <br>In particular, the distribution we chose is <a href="https://endeavouros.com">EndeavourOs</a>, based on Arch Linux.
-To develop the software, we used the <a href="https://github.com/qt-creator/qt-creator">QtCreator</a> software.</p>
+To develop the software, we used the <a href="https://github.com/qt-creator/qt-creator">QtCreator</a> software.
+POSIX standard is required to use multithreading.</p>

 <h2>Main Features</h2>